axelkjonsberg/remove-git-branches/PowerShell/README.md

 # RGB for Powershell

+## Installation

+### Using PowerShell Gallery

+To install _RemoveGitBranches_,  use `Install-Module -Name RemoveGitBranches`.

+More info on the module can be found at its [PowerShell Gallery page](https://www.powershellgallery.com/packages/RemoveGitBranches).

+### Manually add to PowerShell profile

-You can add this function to your PowerShell profile so that it is available whenever you start a new session.
+You can add the `Remove-GitBranches` module to your PowerShell profile so that it is available whenever you start a new session.

 The profile file is typically found at: `$HOME\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1`.